HoldenFolk/scanner-mobile-app/README.md

 - Commit your changes (`git commit -am 'Add new feature'`)
 - Push to the branch (`git push origin feature/your-feature`)
 - Create a new Pull Request to merge to **dev**
-- After testing, create a a new pull request to merge **dev** to **main**
+- After testing, create a new pull request to merge **dev** to **main**

 # Global Variables and Project Settings

-This project uses a `.env` file and a `.env.prod` file to configure environment variabels.
+This project uses a `.env` file and a `.env.prod` file to configure environment variables.
 Use both of these files to configure the development environment and the production environment respectively.

 # Deployment

 ### Android:

-To create a production ready APK for andoird navigate to the `android` folder and run
+To create a production-ready APK for Android navigate to the `android` folder and run
 ```bash
 ./gradlew assembleRelease
 ```